Asymptotic Behaviour and Ratios of Complexity in Cellular Automata: Introduction

 \section{Introduction}

-We address several open questions formulated by Wolfram~\cite{wolframopen,wolfram1985} concerning the distribution of different behaviours in the space of cellular automaton rules.
-These questions are related to the behavioural change over time of symbolic systems and the number of rules showing complex behaviour when rule spaces increase in size by number of states and symbols.
-The definite answer is ultimately uncomputable (see~\cite{kn:CY88}), as a behavioural characterisation of all its future states requires a full and detailed understanding of the dynamics of a system, something that is ultimately impossible due to the Halting Problem and related reachability questions (see again~\cite{kn:CY88}).
+We address several open questions formulated in~\cite{wolframopen,wolfram1985} concerning the distribution of different behaviours in the space of cellular automata rules when rule spaces increase in size by number of states and symbols.
+The definite answer is ultimately uncomputable (see~\cite{kn:CY88}), as a behavioural characterisation of all its future states requires a full and detailed understanding of the dynamics of the system, something that is ultimately impossible due to the halting and reachability problems.
+An introduction to open questions in computability and cellular automata can be found in~\cite{acomputableuniverse}.
 Here we provide a numerical approach to both the question of behavioural changes of a system over time and the question of the fraction of complex versus simple behaviour in a rule space, using 2 measures of complexity derived from algorithmic information theory and proven to have the power to characterise randomness.
 We provide statistics on fractions of complex behaviour in cellular automata when the number of symbols and neighbourhood ranges increase.